iamnrr/DSC680-Projects/Credit Risk Analysis in Peer to Peer Lending/README.md

 ## Execution

-Follow the below instructions to execute this project succesfully
+Follow the below instructions to execute this project succesfully:

+1) Download the data set from the given link and place it in the data directory.

+2) Change the file path to the 'Data' directory everywhere the files are referenced.

+3) Ensure all the required python modules are installed.

+4) Start executing the code.

 ## Authors